-The SASEC Chittagong-Cox's Bazar Railway Project, Phase 1 (the Project) will support the government of Bangladesh in constructing the new, 102 kilometers (km) Dohazari-Cox's Bazar section of the Chittagong-Cox's Bazar railway corridor in southeastern Bangladesh.
-The government is upgrading the 47 km section Chittagong-Dohazari with its own funds.
-The project will also strengthen the capacity of the railway sector in project management and implementation.
-By connecting the Cox's Bazar district to Bangladesh's railway network, the project will not only boost the national economy through further development of Cox's Bazar into a major tourist destination, but also facilitate access for the population and products to subregional markets and trade.
-The Chittagong-Cox's Bazar railway corridor is part of the Trans-Asia Railway network.
-The project has been endorsed by the SASEC trade facilitation and transport working group meeting held in Tokyo on 26 November 2015.
+The project will support the Government of Bangladesh in constructing the 102-kilometer (km) Dohazari-Cox's Bazar section of the Chittagong-Cox's Bazar railway corridor in southeastern Bangladesh.
+The government is rehabilitating the 47-km Chittagong-Dohazari section with its own funds.
+The project will also strengthen the capacity of Bangladesh Railway for project implementation management.
+The South Asia Subregional Economic Cooperation (SASEC) trade facilitation and transport working group endorsed the project at a meeting held in Tokyo on 26 November 2015.

 |Project Rationale and Linkage to Country/Regional Strategy